vilyukh/cmake_format/cmake_format/doc/README.rst

     # Format keywords consistently as 'lower' or 'upper' case
     keyword_case = u'unchanged'

+    # list of directories/files which will be ignored during parsing
+    ignore_directories:
+        - "/path/to/ignore/dir"

     # Specify structure for custom cmake functions
     additional_commands = {